Can you get a loan for traveling or going abroad? The mere thought elicits both excitement and fear.

 - Loan term: 12 to 36 months

 With the BPI Personal Loan, you can get as much as three times your gross monthly income.
-On the other hand, if you’re a sea-based worker and you qualify for the BPI Seafarer Loan, you can get as much as ₱300,000, which is subject to approval.[1]
+It's a collateral-free loan, too, so you won't need to give up any asset.

-Getting the loan proceeds is quick and easy through your BPI account.
+Get the loan proceeds quickly and easily through your BPI account.
 Repayment is done through the bank’s automatic debit facility.

 📌 PSBank